kudujs/kudu/README.md

-                  // it means the new controller is a sub view on another controller eventName   : // name of the event which fired error       : // optionally specifies the error (an array of error messages) which led to the event being triggered next/prev: {    // the next or previous controller options - prev for for viewInit, viewRender and viewComplete, next for viewRemove,
+                  // it means the new controller is a sub view on another controller eventName   : // name of the event which fired error       : // optionally specifies the error (an array of error messages) which led to the event being triggered next/prev: {    // the next or previous controller options - prev for for init, render and complete, next for remove,
-                    // viewBeforeUnrender and viewUnrender.
+                    // beforeUnrender and unrender.
                     // viewFail has both next and prev
         ajaxTracker: // the ajaxTracker of the prev/next controller
         args:        // arguments passed to the prev/next controller